 Get lost in 16th century Rome.

-As if to underscore that point, we ran into Fulvio de Bonis, a local art historian, who led us on a back alley tour the likes of which would rival any guide’s itinerary.
-It was during this time that we learned of Via Giuia, a beautiful street named for Pope Julius II.
+Part of the romance Romans live through every day stems from the history and art that shapes the very city in which they live.
+While out and about to see it for ourselves, we ran into Fulvio de Bonis.
+After some small talk, in which we learned that Fulvio was an art historian, he led us on a back alley tour the likes of which would rival any guide’s itinerary.
+It was during this time that we learned of Via Giulia, a beautiful street named for Pope Julius II.
 It’s an area unencumbered by tourists, but it hides the side of Rome that many come to the Eternal City to discover.